Source code for spacecore.backend._context

 [docs] def assert_sparse(self, x: Any) -> SparseArray: """ Return ``x`` after verifying that it is a sparse array for this backend.
 Parameters ---------- x: Object to validate.
 Returns ------- SparseArray The original object, typed as a sparse array.
 Raises ------ TypeError If the backend does not allow sparse arrays or if ``x`` is not recognized as a sparse array by ``self.ops``. """ if not self.ops.allow_sparse: raise TypeError("Sparse objects are disallowed by this backend.") if not self.ops.is_sparse(x): raise TypeError(f"Expected sparse array for {self.ops.family}, got {type(x).__name__}") return x

 [docs] def assparse(self, x: Any) -> SparseArray: """ Convert ``x`` to a sparse backend object using this context's dtype.
 Parameters ---------- x: Array-like or sparse object accepted by the backend implementation.
 Returns ------- SparseArray Backend-native sparse object with dtype ``self.dtype``.
-Raises ------ TypeError If the backend implementation does not support sparse conversion. """ return self.ops.assparse(x, dtype=self.dtype)
+Raises ------ TypeError If the backend implementation does not support sparse conversion, or conversion to ``self.dtype`` would discard a complex representation. """ return self.ops.assparse(x, dtype=self.dtype)

 [docs] def convert(self, x: Any) -> ArrayLike: """ Convert an existing backend array to this context.
 Dense inputs are converted with :meth:`asarray`; sparse inputs are converted with :meth:`assparse`.
 Parameters ---------- x: Dense or sparse backend array recognized by ``self.ops``.
 Returns ------- ArrayLike Converted dense or sparse backend object.
 Raises ------ NotImplementedError If ``x`` is neither dense nor sparse according to this backend. """ if self.ops.is_dense(x): return self.asarray(x) elif self.ops.is_sparse(x): return self.assparse(x) else: raise NotImplementedError